0

 Hormonal Impact on Skin

 Hormones play a huge role in keeping everything running smoothly in our bodies, including our skin.
-But sometimes, things change and we are left wondering why pimples start popping up out of nowhere.
+But sometimes, things change — and we're left wondering why pimples start popping up out of nowhere.

 Let's take a look at the hormones that can impact our skin:

 • Estrogen: This hormone is like the calming force for our skin.
-It helps keep oil production in check and promotes collagen production, which gives our skin that plump, youthful appearance.
-Low estrogen levels can affect your skin by reducing its ability to retain moisture, making it dry.
-Dry skin is more susceptible to irritation and may lead to the clogging of pores with oil and dead skin cells.
+It helps keep oil production in check and promotes collagen production, which is associated with that plump, youthful appearance.
+When estrogen levels shift, skin may have a harder time retaining moisture, making it drier.
+Drier skin is more susceptible to irritation and may be more prone to pores clogging with oil and dead skin cells.

-• Progesterone: Progesterone works alongside estrogen to regulate our menstrual cycles and reduce inflammation, including skin inflammation.
-However, when women have anovulatory cycles - i.e. they don’t actually ovulate, progesterone levels will be low and this can influence skin inflammation.
-Women can have anovulatory cycles when they eat a high carb diet or when they are in perimenopause and the ovaries just don’t release an egg each month.
+• Progesterone: Progesterone works alongside estrogen to help regulate menstrual cycles and is involved in managing skin inflammation.
+However, when women have anovulatory cycles — meaning they don't actually ovulate — progesterone levels will be low, and this can influence how the skin looks and feels.
+Women can have anovulatory cycles when eating a high-carb diet or during perimenopause, when the ovaries don't always release an egg each month.

 • DHEA: Dehydroepiandrosterone (DHEA) is a hormone produced in our adrenal glands.
 DHEA levels naturally decrease as we age.
-While DHEA has many benefits, such as boosting mood and energy levels, it can also contribute to increased oil production, potentially leading to breakouts.
-This is because some of the DHEA will be converted to Testosterone and then on to another “male” hormone called DHT.
+While DHEA has many roles — including associations with mood and energy — it can also contribute to increased oil production, potentially affecting skin clarity.
+This is because some DHEA is converted to testosterone, and then on to another androgen called DHT.

 • Testosterone: We all have testosterone, but women usually have much less than men.
 Some testosterone gets converted to DHT.
-Testosterone and especially DHT stimulate the oil glands in our skin.
-When women have high blood sugar (usually due to a high carb diet), testosterone levels often increase.
-As testosterone and DHT increase, so does the sebum production which can clog pores and trigger breakouts, especially along the jawline and chin.
-Low progesterone exacerbates this situation still further because progesterone is important for slowing the conversation of DHEA to testosterone.
+Testosterone — and especially DHT — stimulate the oil glands in our skin.
+When women have high blood sugar (often related to a high-carb diet), testosterone levels may increase.
+As testosterone and DHT rise, so does sebum production, which can clog pores and contribute to breakouts, especially along the jawline and chin.
+Lower progesterone can compound this picture, since progesterone is involved in slowing the conversion of DHEA to testosterone.

 Pesky Pimples?

 • Stress: Feeling overwhelmed?
-That stress hormone, cortisol, can also trigger breakouts.
+That stress hormone, cortisol, can also contribute to breakouts.
 When we're stressed, our bodies go into fight-or-flight mode, which can lead to an increase in cortisol production.
-Cortisol can stimulate the oil glands in our skin and also weaken the immune system, making us more susceptible to bacteria that contribute to acne.
+Cortisol can stimulate the oil glands in our skin and also affect the immune response, making us more susceptible to the bacteria that contribute to acne.

-• Skincare routine: Harsh scrubs and too many products can irritate our skin, making things worse.
-Harsh scrubs can strip away the skin's natural oils, leading to dryness and irritation.
-This can actually make your skin produce more oil to compensate, creating a vicious cycle.
-Using too many products can also clog pores and irritate the skin.
+• Skincare routine: Harsh scrubs and too many products can irritate skin, making things worse.
+Aggressive exfoliation can strip away the skin's natural oils, leading to dryness and irritation — which can actually prompt the skin to produce more oil to compensate.
+Using too many products can also clog pores and further irritate the skin.

 Skin Support